AdobeDocs/experience-manager-65.en/help/forms/using/admin-help/global-document-storage-directory.md

 ## Change the default GDS location {#change-the-default-gds-location}

 You can change the GDS location in administration console after the AEM forms installation is completed.
-You must manually relocate the data to complete the process.
+Manually relocate the data to complete the process.

 >[!NOTE]
 >